 After soldering the PCB, it recommends that you protect the board with conformal coating before integrating it in the desired electronic device.
 These lacquers or varnishes preserve the circuit from oxidation and corrosion.

 6.4 Keep Your PCBs from Coming into Contact with Corrosive Metals

-Metallic enclosures often include aluminium, which is a highly corrosive metal.
-Keeping copper PCBs in such proximity to aluminium can lead to oxidation so treat the ring accordingly.
+Metallic enclosures often include aluminum, which is a highly corrosive metal.
+Keeping copper PCBs in such proximity to aluminum can lead to oxidation so treat the ring accordingly.